smcavoy1/Cyclistic-Case-Study/README.md

 ![Screen Shot 2021-09-29 at 4 22 18 PM](https://user-images.githubusercontent.com/91289713/135343252-31548f8d-b22c-4fe9-bf5d-e1de4ad5ebc8.png)

-We find a number of stations that are located at tourist locations in Chicago: Millennium Park, Shedd Aquarium, Dusable Harbor, Buckingham Fountain, and Montrose Harbor.
+We find a number of stations that are located at tourist locations in Chicago: Millennium Park, Lake Shore Drive & Monroe Street, Shedd Aquarium, Dusable Harbor, Buckingham Fountain, and Montrose Harbor.
 This suggests that many casual riders are using Cyclistic bikes for recreational use.